-Firstly, it’s important to understand how pregnancy tests work, so you can get the most accurate result.
+Want to know when to take a pregnancy test, so you can get the most accurate result?

-From the very beginning of pregnancy, the fertilized egg implants into your uterus.
-It then produces a hormone called hCG, or, human Chorionic Gondotrophin.
+At the beginning of pregnancy, the fertilized egg implants into your uterus.
+It then produces a hormone called hCG, or, human chorionic gondotrophin.

-This hormone, hCG, can be detected in your urine if you are pregnant.
+Human chorionic gonadotropin can be detected in your urine if you’re pregnant.

 From early pregnancy, the levels of hCG increase as your pregnancy progresses, peaking at around 8-11 weeks, before dropping to a lower level at 12 and 16 weeks.

 Some pregnancy test kits can detect hCG levels as low as 10 or 25mIU/ml.

 If you’re pregnant, at 10 days past ovulation (DPO) you may be able to detect around 25mIU.

 At 12 days past ovulation, you should be able to detect around 50mIU and at 14 days past ovulation, 100mIU.

 Pregnancy tests are designed to detect levels of hCG produced by your body if you are pregnant.

 Your body may be producing human chorionic gonadotropin before a missed period, however it’s ideal to take a home pregnancy test on the first day of your missed period.